-A modest proposal as to goals:
+I will make a modest proposal as to goals appropriate to the Trilateral Commission:

 - 1. Commit to a deeper personal understanding of the issues so that we can participate in a constructive manner within our societies. - 2.
 Assist in the development of vocabulary for the discussion of migration.
 The current generally pejorative vocabulary where words like "illegal" and worse are attached to anything we do not like is unhelpful. - 3.
 Identify, study and promote models from anywhere in the world that contribute to more constructive outcomes.